How Email Marketing Helped Build a 7-Figure Dropshipping Store

 Yuliya: But definitely, what we can be sure of, don’t get comfortable with your Facebook Ads strategy.
 Keep it sharp, ’cause that is one mistake we made.
 We kept the same strategy for over six months, and we were like, “Oh my God, why isn’t it working?
 We’re failures, blah, blah,” and then we just changed it and everything blew up again.
 So just don’t get complacent.
 Don’t get comfortable and always keep testing.

 David: You all work with charitable organizations, whereby a certain amount of your revenue will get donated to charities.
-There’s two elements to this.
-The first is that, it’s awesome to help the needy, that’s great.
+There are two elements to this.
+The first is that it’s awesome to help the needy, that’s great.
 But then, what might be interesting for somebody who’s launching a store or trying to figure out how to implement the sort of branding tactics you’re talking about.
-I’m curious how you not only do that, but then, making noise about it.
+I’m curious how you not only do that but then, making noise about it.